Jondolf/Jondolf/README.md

 ### What technologies and programming languages I have used 💻

 I mainly use web technologies, mostly Vue.js with HTML, TS and SCSS, but I also like to explore and experiment with very different technologies.
-I have used Angular with Ionic.
+I have used Ionic with Angular to make a [Calculator app for Android](https://github.com/Jondolf/Calculator).
 I have also used the Unity game engine (with C#) a bit and have created some small test games with it.
+For 3D-modeling I use [Blender](https://www.blender.org/).

 ### How to contact me ✉